 Estate Planning Tips

-- Whether you’re creating a trust or a financial plan, it might make sense to hire a financial advisor.
-SmartAsset’s free matching tool only takes five minutes to pair you with up to three financial advisor options in your area.
-If you’re interested in putting together an estate plan, get started now.
+- Whether you’re creating a trust or financial plan, it might make sense to work with a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A common misconception is that estate planning is only for rich and old people.
 In reality, you should come up with a plan for your estate regardless of your financial situation.
 Even if you hope to have years to live, it’s important to establish an estate plan in case something happens.